wmvolckmann/wmvolckmann.github.io/research/vg.md

 That said, I first bluntly test differences in the 75th percentiles of each platform over the entire window using a robust quantile regression.
 This does not account for any upward or downward trends, but at least can let us analyze which platform has fared the best over the last 20 years in a vague, time-aggregate sense.
 The platform with the highest estimated 75th percentile score is considered the best for that year, but not necessarily uniquely so: any other platform is also considered the best for that year if the p-value of the one-sided test is above 0.05, in which case its top-shelf games are indistinguishable from that of the top-scoring platform with 95 percent confidence.

 For professional reviewers, PC and Xbox platforms are the highest with a 75th percentile of 80, whereas  Playstation and Nintendo each have 79 as their 75h percentile.
-For user reviews, Nintendo games are the statistically significant highest with an 75th percentile of 80; the Playstation score is 79, the Xbox score is 78, and the PC score is 77.
+For user reviews, Nintendo games are the statistically significant highest with an 75th percentile of 80, Playstation with 79, Xbox with 78, and PC with 77.
 All p-values are p < 0.001.
 The difference in professional reviews is therefore small but likely real, and the difference in user reviews is a bit larger.

 <center>
- <b> Score of Top-Shelf Games (All Years) </b>
+ <b> 75th Percentile Score of Games (All Years) </b>
 </center>
 ![All P75](blunt_p75.png)